- Home

 Ongoing management

-As management of symptoms and treatment for mesothelioma are likely to be ongoing, you will have regular check-ups to monitor your health.
-Everyone is different, so your doctor will decide how often you need check-ups, but it’s usually every 6–8 weeks.
+As treatment and symptom management for pleural mesothelioma are likely to be ongoing, you will have regular check-ups to monitor your health.
+Timing differs from person to person and depending on treatments.
+Some people may see a doctor every 3 weeks, others every 6–8 weeks.

 During check-up appointments, your doctor will do a physical examination and may also arrange a CT scan to see how active the mesothelioma is.
-What other tests you have, and who you see and where, will depend on your health and the type of treatment you’ve had.
-At your check-ups, you will also be able to discuss how you’re feeling and mention any concerns you may have.
+What other tests you have, and who you see and where, will depend on your health and the type of treatment you have had.
+At your check-ups, you will also be able to discuss how you are feeling and mention any concerns you may have.

-If you live a long way from the hospital or treatment centre, you may be able to arrange for some of the tests to be done by your GP or the specialist who referred you for major treatment.
+If you live a long way from the hospital or treatment centre, you may be able to have some tests done by your GP or another specialist.

 Between appointments, if you notice any change in your symptoms or you experience side effects from treatment, you should contact your doctor as soon as possible.
 You don’t have to wait until the next scheduled appointment.